8ta4/say/DONTREADME.md

 `say` isn't designed to provide real-time feedback.
 It aims to let you express your thoughts without interruption or distraction.

-To achieve fast transcription, `say` uses some existing APIs that offer low-latency transcription and topic segmentation. `say` doesn't need to create its own algorithms for these tasks.

 `say` has a user interface that is optimized to reduce the perceived latency.

 ### Budget